 Occupations and Workforce

-Selawik is a blue-collar town, with 37.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Selawik is generally considered to be a blue-collar town.
+37.27% of the Selawik workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Selawik is a city of construction workers and builders, sales and office workers and professionals.
 There are especially a lot of people living in Selawik who work in office and administrative support (13.66%), teaching (11.18%) and management occupations (9.94%).

 Setting & Lifestyle

-One of the nice things about Selawik is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Selawik is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Selawik is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.